-AUST210.11.1 The proposed Member, who is asked to replace an existing auditor or to accept nomination as auditor shall, save where the company or organisation has not previously had an auditor:

-- (a) Request the prospective Client's permission to communicate with the existing auditor last appointed.
-If such permission is refused the proposed Member shall, in the absence of exceptional circumstances, decline the Audit Engagement or the nomination. - (b) On receipt of permission, request in writing of the existing auditor last appointed all information which ought to be made available to the proposed accountant to enable a decision to be made as to whether the Audit Engagement or the nomination be accepted. - A Member in Public Practice may be asked to undertake work that is complementary or additional to the work of the Existing Accountant.
+- AUST210.11.1 A Member in Public Practice who is asked to replace an existing auditor or to accept nomination as a replacement auditor shall: - (a) Request the prospective client's permission to communicate with the existing auditor.
+If such permission is refused the Member shall, in the absence of exceptional circumstances, decline the Audit Engagement or the nomination; and - (b) On receipt of permission, request in writing of the existing auditor all information which ought to be available to enable the Member to make a decision as to whether the Audit Engagement or the nomination should be accepted. - 210.12 A Member in Public Practice may be asked to undertake work that is complementary or additional to the work of the Existing Accountant.
 Such circumstances may create threats to professional competence and due care resulting from, for example, a lack of or incomplete information.
 The significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
-An example of such a safeguard is notifying the Existing Accountant of the proposed work, which would give the Existing Accountant the opportunity to provide any relevant information needed for the proper conduct of the work.

-210.13 An Existing Accountant is bound by confidentiality.
-Whether that Member is permitted or required to discuss the affairs of a Client with a proposed Member will depend on:

-- (a) Whether the Client's permission to do so has been obtained; or - (b) The legal or ethical requirements relating to such communications and disclosure, which may vary by jurisdiction.
+An example of such a safeguard is notifying the Existing Accountant the opportunity to provide any relevant information needed for the proper conduct of the work. - 210.13 An Existing Accountant is bound by confidentiality.
+Whether that Member is permitted or required to discuss the affairs of a client with a proposed accountant will depend on the nature of the engagement and on: - (a) Whether the client's permission to do so has been obtained; or - (b) The legal or ethical requirements relating to such communications and disclosure, which may vary by jurisdiction.